Buddhism and Shintoism are major religions in Japan, but it doesn’t mean we don’t celebrate Christmas.

 Around Christmas time, there are many couples to see the illumination to spend romantic time in only their world.

 - Nijo-Castle (KYOTO)

-Chicken is much common than turkey, so it is easy to get chicken and also turkey is too big to cook in a Japanese oven.
+Just because Chicken is much common than turkey, so it is easy to get chicken, and also turkey is too big to cook in a Japanese oven.
 (I mean it is impossible.)